lukeorland/moore_and_lewis_data_selection/README.markdown

 translation appears on each line of the target-side translation file.

 The ranking computations can be done on one language side or both.
-When sorting bilingually, the ranking a training sentence pair is its sum of perplexities for the language models built on both sides of the domain-specific data.
+When sorting bilingually, the ranking of a training sentence pair is its sum of perplexities for the language models built on both sides of the domain-specific data.

 # Usage #